mrisher/webxr-reference/webxr-device-api/xrframe.md

-# XRPresentationFrame
+# XRFrame

+**Note**: Based on early versions of the spec, this interface was called `XRPresentationFrame` in early implementations.

-The **`XRPresentationFrame`** interface of the WebXR Device API provides all of the values needed to render a single frame of an AR/VR scene to the display represented by the <a href="xrdevice.md">XRDevice</a> interface.
+The **`XRFrame`** interface of the WebXR Device API provides all of the values needed to render a single frame of an AR/VR scene to the display represented by the <a href="xrdevice.md">XRDevice</a> interface.
 An instance of this object is passed to each call of the callback provided to `XRSession.<a href="requestanimationframe">requestAnimationFrame()<a>`.

 ## Properties